 If during the colonoscopy a polyp or other tissue is found and removed, Medicare applies additional cost sharing for the services.

 Medicare doesn’t cover routine eye exams to check your vision.
-It does cover eye exams if you have diabetes or other medical conditions like glaucoma or cataracts.
+Medicare will cover eye exams for those with diabetes or other medical conditions like glaucoma or cataracts.

 Many Medicare Advantage plans have benefits that help pay for routine eye exams.

 Medicare generally doesn’t cover eyeglasses or contact lenses.
 Part B does pay for eyeglasses or contact lenses if you need them after cataract surgery.